YOLO26: An Analysis of NMS-Free End to End Framework for Real-Time Object Detection: Multi-Task Capabilities of YOLO26

 \subsection{Open-Vocabulary Detection and Segmentation (YOLOE-26)}

-YOLOE-26 represents a significant evolution in the lineage by integrating the high-performance YOLOv26 architecture with advanced open-vocabulary capabilities.
+YOLOE-26 represents a significant evolution in the lineage by integrating the high-performance YOLO26 architecture with advanced open-vocabulary capabilities.
 By aligning visual features with rich linguistic embeddings, this capability enables the real-time detection and instance segmentation of arbitrary object classes, effectively removing the historical constraints of fixed-category training \cite{radford2021learning}.
 The framework provides flexible inference options to adapt to dynamic scenarios.
-As illustrated conceptually in Figure \ref{fig:yoloe}, YOLOE-26 supports three distinct modes: utilizing text prompts to define targets (e.g., "find the red cup"), employing visual prompts via reference images for one-shot recognition, or operating in a prompt-free mode for zero-shot inference.
+As illustrated conceptually in Figure \ref{fig:yoloe_concept}, YOLOE-26 supports three distinct modes: utilizing text prompts to define targets (e.g., "find the red cup"), employing visual prompts via reference images for one-shot recognition, or operating in a prompt-free mode for zero-shot inference.

+To achieve these flexible multi-modal inputs without bottlenecking real-time edge performance, YOLOE-26 structurally modifies the standard YOLO backbone and PAN-FPN neck by introducing three novel modules, detailed in Figure \ref{fig:yoloe_arch}: